clj-pdf/clj-pdf/README.md

 * :spacing number
 * :padding number
 * :border boolean
+* :width number signifying the percentage of the page width that the table will take up
 * :header is a vector of strings, which specify the headers for each column, can optionally start with metadata for setting header color

 ```